Call our licensed insurance agents (TTY 711)

 • You can enroll in Medicare Advantage during any of the Medicare enrollment periods.
 If you’re in the Initial Enrollment Period,The Initial Enrollment Period (IEP) is the seven-month period around your 65th birthday when most people are eligible for the first time to enroll in Medicare. you must have joined Part A and Part B before selecting a Medicare Advantage plan.

-Are you having trouble choosing the best coverage?
-Let’s review the Medicare Advantage (Part C) coverage.
+Are you having trouble choosing the best option for your health insurance?
+Let’s review what Medicare Advantage (Part C) coverage has to offer.

 What Does Medicare Part C Cover?